jesperbjerke/wa-fronted/README.md

 ## Proposed features
 > These features requires further discussion, not yet set to be implemented

-* [ ] Make it possible to create new posts from frontend
 * [ ] Change common ajax functions to make use of WP Rest API instead (when implemented into core)
 * [ ] Spellchecking and word suggestion, auto correction
 * [ ] Ability to update widget contents